skot/bitaxe_updtrr/README.md

 - `nmap` must be installed on your system
 - Python package `python-nmap` (installed via requirements.txt)
 - Network access to scan local subnet

+**Note:** For large networks (e.g., /24 subnets with 254 hosts), you may need to increase the scan timeout using `--scan-timeout 120` or higher to avoid timeout errors.

 ## TUI Features